Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon R9 270 should in theory be much superior to the GeForce GTX 750 Ti overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 270 will be 107% faster than the GeForce GTX 750 Ti overall, because of its higher bandwidth. (explain)

-Pixel RateThe Radeon R9 270 should be a lot (more or less 76%) faster with regards to AA than the GeForce GTX 750 Ti, and capable of handling higher screen resolutions more effectively. (explain)
+Texel RateThe Radeon R9 270 should be a lot (more or less 76%) faster with regards to texture filtering than the GeForce GTX 750 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison